tiayyba/CYT180_Lab7_A/README.md

 # Your code here
 ```
 ### Reflection Question 1
-In one sentence, explain why person_id = 5 appears in the anti join result.
+In 2-4 sentences, explain why person_id = 5 appears in the anti join result.

 ----